Aezenai/HANGMAN/README.md

 # What I Learned

-Improved upon my abilities to use dictionaries
+Improved upon my abilities to utilise dictionaries
-Honed on skills I alrea